 - Based on a recent post on Facebook, Contarino claims that he has restored 15 Checkers.
 The current inventory appears to be six restored Checkers on the lot.

 This past month Hemmings Motor Reported: Steve Contarino, head of Checker Motor Cars in Haverhill, Massachusetts, said he disposed of as many as 40 vintage Checkers last month as part of a renovation of his building on Haverhill’s Research Drive, from which he also runs Adamson Industries, which outfits lighting and emergency equipment on public safety vehicles.
 “We’re deleting parts cars that are too far gone for restoration,” This report does not ring true.
 The signage and all evidence of Checkers has been removed form Checker Motor Cars facilities in Haverhill, Mass.
 Additionally, the Checker parts coordinator, “Donna” has been layoff from the company.
-Other sources indicate that the remaining NOS Checker parts and two partially restored Aerobus are available for sale in a bulk purchase for $30K.
+Other sources indicate that the remaining NOS Checker parts and two partially restored Aerobus’ are available for sale in a bulk purchase for $30K.
 Combined with the mass dumping of Checkers, it does not appear that the new Checker will ever be produced.
-Its also important the about 25% of the dumped fleet represents restorable cars six cars have been sold to Checker collectors as of this publishing date.
+It’s also important to note that about 25% of the dumped fleet represents restorable cars six cars have been sold to Checker collectors as of this publishing date.

 Perhaps we will never know the true story of the New Checker, but the ICTA did make an interesting discovery at the 495 Auto Salvage yard in Lawrence, Mass.
 We found the Checker El Camino prototype.
 Unfinished, the unit is based on a Checker Marathon for door sedan.
 An El Camino pickup bed is grafted into the rear section of the Checker.
-The unit is unfinished and when viewed in person, its quite ugly.
+The unit is unfinished and when viewed in person, it’s quite ugly.
 The proportions look all wrong and the modern 80’s era tailgate, does not mesh well.
-Its highly possible, that when moving from the paper to an actual prototype build, the professionals at Checker Motor Cars realized how horrible the end product would look when the prototype was finished.
+It’s highly possible, that when moving from the paper to an actual prototype build, the professionals at Checker Motor Cars realized how horrible the end product would look, when the prototype was finished.
 It appears that they killed they the project before finishing the horrendous UTE prototype.

 The ICTA is proud to report, that at the parts saving exercise in Lawrence, we had the honor of personally directing the crushing of the prototype.
 We hope that the crushing of the vehicle puts an final end to the half ass idea of the New Checker.